Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 Insurance and Liability: What's Covered When Someone Else Drives Your Car?

-Every delivery through Car Driveaway is covered by our insurance policy for the duration of transit — from the moment your driver takes possession of the vehicle at pickup to the moment they hand it back to you at delivery.
-This policy covers physical damage to your vehicle caused by accidents, collisions, and road incidents that occur while the driver is operating the car on your behalf.
+Every Car Driveaway delivery is covered by our insurance policy for the full duration of transit — from pickup to delivery.
+This covers physical damage caused by accidents, collisions, and road incidents.

 Our Recommendation